 Our visit to the Flandrau Science Center and Planetarium was fun, and also educational.
 My son was able to learn more about the planets, the sun, the moon, and any thing else you can think of that makes up the universe.

 My son also enjoyed the interactive exhibits that focused on puzzles and maps.
 There is even an area where children can make shapes using cardstock.
-With the help of his daddy, my son made a cube and was extremely proud of it!
+With the help of his dad, my son made a cube and was extremely proud of it!

 Our visit at the Planetarium ended by watching a show inside the Planetarium called We Are Stars.
 It is animated, and lasts approximately 30 minutes.
-The special effects were well done.
+The special effects are well done.
 My son was very engaged – so much that he asked me afterward if we are from outer space 🙂 It was a new learning experience for him.
 For me, it was a refresher course of scientific concepts like atoms, neutrons, and protons.

 *Travel Tip: Parking is limited near the Planetarium so plan on arriving when it first opens for the day to get a good parking spot.